Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics

 and the differential entropy (in bits) is:

-Using a standardized set of 18 canonical Regime~A runs (6 sizes $\times$ 3 seeds, all trained for 60{,}000 steps with identical hyperparameters), we refit the scaling law for both the MSE and the derived Gaussian NLL metrics.
+Using a standardized set of 18 runs (6 sizes $\times$ 3 seeds, all trained for 60{,}000 steps with identical hyperparameters), we refit the scaling law for both the MSE and the derived Gaussian NLL metrics.
+As a limited direct check on the conversion, we also reran XXS and TINY under the same $V\!=\!512$, $D\!=\!200$k, 60k-step protocol with validation Gaussian NLL logged directly; those results are used only as a calibration check, not as a replacement for the six-size standardized fit.
 Table~\ref{tab:entropy_fits} reports the results.

-Figure~\ref{fig:entropy_fits} shows the scaling curves for both metrics on the canonical run set.
+Figure~\ref{fig:entropy_fits} shows the scaling curves for both metrics on the standardized run set.